Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Introduction

-There is a rich literature on learning POMDPs by lifting them into predictive state representations (PSRs) \citep{jaeger2000observable,littman2001predictive,rosencrantz2004learning,singh2004predictive}.
-PSRs are compact models of dynamical systems that represent state as a vector of prediction about future observable events.
-PSRs are appealing because they can be defined directly from observable data without inferring hidden variables and are more expressive than HMMs and POMDPs \citep{singh2004predictive}.
-In particular, in \citep{boots2011closing,hsu2012spectral,boots2013hilbert}, spectral learning algorithms for PSRs are proposed by modeling PSRs with conditional mean embeddings (a.k.a Hilbert space embeddings).
-Compared to the EM-type approach, which is subject to local optima and non-singularity issues \citep{bilmes1998gentle}, the computation is much easier as we can get the closed-form learning solution.
-This spectral learning is seen as a model-based approach with linear function approximation via conditional mean embeddings.
-While this approach is successful in real-world applications \citep{boots2011closing} and there are significant follow-up improvements \citep{kulesza2015spectral,hefny2015supervised,venkatraman2016online,downey2017predictive}, it is still unclear how to incorporate more flexible function approximation such as neural networks in a model-free end-to-end manner with a valid PAC guarantee in a rigorous way.
-Our approach not only offers a new model-free method for OPE but also reduces to these model-based spectral learning methods when we modify our methods for learning systems and use linear models as in \pref{sec:modeling}.
+\textbf{Learning dynamical systems via spectral learning.} \quad There is a rich literature on POMDPs by representing them as predictive state representations (PSRs) \citep{jaeger2000observable,littman2001predictive,rosencrantz2004learning,singh2004predictive}.
+PSRs are models of dynamical systems that represent the state as a vector of predictions about future observable events.
+They are appealing because they can be defined directly from observable data without inferring hidden variables and are more expressive than Hidden Markov Models (HMMs) and POMDPs \citep{singh2004predictive}.
+Several spectral learning algorithms have been proposed for PSRs \citep{boots2011closing,hsu2012spectral,boots2013hilbert}, utilizing conditional mean embeddings or Hilbert space embeddings.
+These approaches provide closed-form learning solutions, which simplifies computation compared to EM-type approaches prone to local optima and non-singularity issues.
+While these methods have demonstrated success in real-world applications \citep{boots2011closing} and have seen subsequent improvements \citep{kulesza2015spectral,hefny2015supervised,venkatraman2016online,downey2017predictive}, it is still unclear how to incorporate more flexible function approximations such as neural networks in a model-free end-to-end manner with a valid PAC guarantee.
+Our proposed approach not only offers a new model-free method for OPE, but it also incorporates these model-based spectral learning methods when specialized to dynamical system learning with linear models (see \pref{sec:modeling}).